deepseekcoder2/ayechef/README.md

 2. Click **Repair & Optimize** under "Routine"
 3. This tags untagged recipes, parses ingredients, and builds the search index

-The first run may take a few minutes if you imported many recipes.
+The first run may take a few hours if you imported many recipes.
 The embedding model downloads automatically if not already cached (~16GB, one-time).

 ### Step 9: Plan your first meal